 - CutCommon was shortlisted for the Classical:NEXT 2017 Innovation Award, selected as one of 10 groundbreaking projects in classical music across the globe

-- CutCommon series coordinator and in-house producer Christopher Leon, and founding editor Stephanie Eslake, were both selected as semi-finalists in the Tasmanian Young Achiever of the Year Awards 2017 for their music contributions
+- CutCommon series coordinator and in-house producer Christopher Leon selected semi-finalists and founding editor Stephanie Eslake selected finalist in the Tasmanian Young Achiever of the Year Awards 2017 for their music contributions

 - In 2016, CutCommon was selected for preservation by the National Library of Australia and is archived by Pandora